TritonDataCenter/manta/README.md

    attempt to provide a global namespace across regions, since that would imply uniformity in performance or fault characteristics.

-From these constraints, we define a few design principles:
+From these constraints, we define some design principles:

 1. Manta presents an HTTP interface (with REST-based PUT/GET/DELETE operations) as the primary way of reading and writing data.
 Because there's only one